Koreans in Japan: Assimilation

 One of the most pressing issues of the Zainichi community is the rate of assimilation of Zainichi into Japan.
-About 4,000 to 5,000 Koreans naturalize in Japan every year out of slightly less than 480,000.
+About 3,000 to 4,000 Koreans naturalize in Japan every year out of slightly less than 432,000.
+Naturalization carries a crucial cultural aspect in Japan, as both Mindan and Chongryon link Korean ethnic identity to Korean nationality, and Japanese and South Korean nationality laws do not allow multiple citizenship for adults.
+By their definition, opting for a Japanese passport means becoming Japanese, rather than Korean-Japanese.

-One crucial aspect of naturalisation for Zainichi Korean is that both Mindan and Chongryon link Korean ethnic identity to Korean nationality (Japanese and South Korean nationality laws do not allow multiple citizenship for adults).
-By their definition, opting for a Japanese passport means becoming a Japanese, rather than a Korean Japanese.
-In order to be naturalized as Japanese citizens, Zainichi Koreans had to go through multiple, complex steps.
-In order for Zainichi Koreans to complete these steps, they were required to collect information about their family and ancestors that stretched ten generations.
-They could collect this information if they paid money to an organization such as Mindan, however with prohibitively expensive cost, so many were unable to afford such information.
-However, these processes became much easier as time passed and today, it is easier for Zainichi Koreans to naturalize into Japanese citizens.
-Though there are a few cases of celebrities who naturalize with their Korean name, the majority of Zainichi Koreans formally choose a name that is both read and appears ethnically Japanese.
-This means that the rate of naturalisation can be taken as a rough measure of assimilation.
+In order to be naturalized as Japanese citizens, Zainichi Koreans previously had to go through multiple, complex steps, requiring collection of information about their family and ancestors stretching back ten generations.
+This information could be collected through a Korean organization such as Mindan, but with their prohibitively expensive cost, many were unable to afford it.
+However, these processes have become much easier, and today, it is easier for Zainichi Koreans to naturalize into Japanese citizens.

+Though there are a few cases of celebrities who naturalize with their Korean name, the majority of naturalized Zainichi Koreans formally choose a name that is both read and appears ethnically Japanese.
+This supports the aforementioned cultural implication of naturalisation, leading some to take the rate of naturalisation as a rough measure of assimilation.

-During post-World War II period many Zainichi Koreans married with other Zainichi Koreans and it was a rare case for them to marry with Japanese citizens.
-This was because Japanese citizens had a xenophobic prejudice against Zainichi Koreans due to the stigma stemming from decades of discrimination.
-Therefore, Japanese citizens, especially the parents were refusing marriage with Zainichi Koreans.
-However, there were also some problems about marriage between Zainichi Koreans too.
-As stated in the previous section, Zainichi Koreans were hiding their identity and living as a Japanese citizens at that time.
-Because of this, it was very hard for Zainichi Koreans to know of other people who had the same nationality as them.
+During the post-World War II period, many Zainichi Koreans married with other Zainichi Koreans, and it was a rare case for them to intermarry with Japanese citizens.
+This was because of Japanese xenophobic prejudice against Zainichi Koreans due to stigma stemming from decades of discrimination.
+Therefore, Japanese citizens, especially their parents, largely refused marriage with Zainichi Koreans.
+However, there were problems with marriage between Zainichi Koreans, too.
+As stated in the previous section, Zainichi Koreans were mostly hiding their identity and living as Japanese-presenting people at the time.
+Because of this, it was very hard for Zainichi Koreans to connect with other people who had the same nationality as them.
 They were married mostly through arranged marriages supported by Mindan.